Extensions of k-regulous functions from two-dimensional varieties: -flat decomposition in dimension 2

 the claim is also true for

-\begin{proof} We firstly consider the case when $u,v$ are algebraic, i.e. belong to $\RR(X_\sigma)_{z_\sigma}$.
-Take $f$ to be a function achieving the bound of the r-multiplicity of $d$, i.e. a rational function satisfying
+\begin{proof} We firstly consider the case when $u,v$ are algebraic, i.e. they belong to $\RR(X_\sigma)_{a_\sigma}$.
+Take $f$ to be a function attaining the bound of the differential multiplicity of $D$, i.e. a rational function satisfying